snportela/angular-blog/README.md

 ![Angular](https://img.shields.io/badge/angular-%23DD0031.svg?style=for-the-badge&logo=angular&logoColor=white)

 Simple Blog application built with Angular.
-This project was built as a assignment for the "Decola Tech Bootcamp" from DIO.
+This project was built as an assignment for the "Decola Tech Bootcamp" from DIO.

 ## 📝 Prerequisites